 [Source: The CMP's Website]

 In May 1935, the first meeting was held in the town of Leyden and was attended by area residents for the purpose of organizing the

 Leyden Rifle Club.
-The attendees adopted By-laws for the new Club (as outlined and recommended by the NRA); there were
+The attendees adopted By-laws for a new rifle club (as outlined and recommended by the NRA); 10 By-laws

 At the first meeting in1935, the founding elected officers of the LRC were: